 - 5-day ice retention may not be enough for some

 Yukon Cold Locker coolers from Igloo continue to be some of the best high-end coolers on the market today, with the 70-quart cooler being the perfect size for any outdoor recreation.

-With true 70-quart capacity, there will be ample storage for whatever you catch or hunt, and anyone using it to store food and drink for boating, camping, tailgating etc. can expect plenty of storage for all their food and drinks.
+With true 70-quart capacity, there will be ample storage for whatever you catch or hunt, and anyone using it to store food and drink for boating, camping, tailgating, etc. can expect plenty of storage for all their stuff.

 Two-inch thick insulating foam throughout the cooler’s body and 3 inches in the lid provide some good insulation, as does the 360-degree freezer gasket.
 The 70-quart Yukon claims approximately 7 – 14 days of ice retention, although real-world activity may affect actual results.
 An oversized drain and tethered plug provide for easy emptying of water and cleaning.

 As you would hope, it comes with a durable design to ensure it outlasts many outdoor adventures, including resistance to sun damage, a strong roto-molded body, and incredibly strong stainless-steel hinge rods that will prevent the lid from ever going missing.
 The Cold Locker also comes with reversible, non-skid and non-marking feet for anyone who wants to protect boat deck surfaces.

 Speaking of the lid, it comes with a textured work surface and integrated fish ruler to make life easier out in the wilderness, and you won’t need to worry about theft thanks to the dual stainless-steel lid locking plates.

 The Yukon 70 is the perfect medium-size ice cooler for outdoor fun, including extended fishing trips, being that it is notably larger than the compact Yukon Cold Locker 50 and offering plenty of storage space without having to jump to the much larger Yukon 120.